Warpdrive (Ruff Kut Bizness Edit)

 ON SATURDAY NIGHTS LEEROY USUALLY went to

 Club Troppo in Hackney.
 Sahgal Bhosale normally spent hers making wallpaper.
 Leeroy sat in the darkest corner spare and smoked crack and nodded to the DJ when he was impressed.
-He spoke to women who wore lycra and occasionally dealt drugs.
+He spoke to women who wore Lycra and occasionally dealt drugs.

-masala being his most potent yet.
+He even found himself dancing one dawn, that coke/amphetamine blend being his most potent yet.
 He trod on someone's toe, another black bloke, who shook him up by the jacket until he saw his eyes in full strobe.
 He apologized.

 <<Safe, man.
 Hey man, do you want a stone?